jsiek/agda-stdlib-doc/Data/ListDoc.lagda.md

 _ = refl
 ```

-The binary operator may take inputs of different type, but it's result
+The binary operator may take inputs of different type, but its result
-must has the same type as the second parameter.
+must have the same type as the second parameter.
 The following example
 uses `foldr` to produce a list that includes all the positive numbers
 from the input list.